unmannedlab/UWB_Dataset/UWB-gcart-camera-calibration/README.txt

 All calibration was performed using Kalibr.

-The target used was an aprilgrid, the characterisitics of which are described in aprilgrid.yaml.
+The target used was an aprilgrid, the characterisitics of which are described in aprilgrid.yaml

-You can find Kalibr here:   https://github.com/ethz-asl/kalibr.git